sajid-dsi/spring-component-framework/README.md

 </service>
 ```

+the xml element <ref>testServiceProvider</ref> is refer to the bean in application context of this component.

 4. Rule D:
   If a service component want to use some beans provided by other jars, they should import them as "service".